whozDougie/StandUpPicker-ElectronJs/README.md

 This is a simple stand up picker with character.
 Made to try out ElectronJS.
 If you like, please feel free to buy me a coffee or beer!

-Current version: V1.0.0 9:58 PM 6/02/2021
+Current version: V1.1.0 9:40 PM 27/02/2021

 ## How to use
-Configure app by changing people.json.
+New: Configure list of people by changing people.json in the user data folder OR via the cogwheel icon to get to the people editor.

-Json is in the following format:
+Behind the scenes, list of people are stored in json in the following format:
 ```
 [
     {